Taylor Lapilus: Return to UFC

+Lapilus was scheduled to face Felipe Lima on September 28, 2024 at UFC Fight Night 243.
+However, Lima withdrew from the fight for unknown reasons and was replaced by Vince Morales on short notice.
+Lapilus won the fight by unanimous decision.

+Despite being 3–1 again in his second stint, on February 27, 2025, it was reported that Lapilus was once again removed from the UFC roster.

+Professional Fighters League

+On March 25, 2025, it was announced that Lapilus signed with Professional Fighters League.

+Lapilus was scheduled to face Ali Taleb on May 23, 2025, at PFL Europe Paris.
+However in early May, the organization announced that the event was cancelled.
+The bout was re-scheduled and took place on July 5, 2025, at PFL Europe 2.

 Mixed martial arts style

-Taylor Lapilus has 18 wins out of 21 fights with a 56% finish rate, including 8 by decision, 6 by submission and 4 by knockout.
-He has never been knocked out or submitted.

 Having started his martial arts career with grappling and Brazilian jiu-jitsu, he is a very comfortable grappler.
 Lapilus is also a good striker, being a long time Muay Thai practitioner.
 Furthermore, he is interested in Israeli fighting system Krav Maga and participated in several induction trainings and programmes.

 Professional boxing career

-After a 3–1 run in the UFC Lapilus opted to try his hands at boxing, facing Heri Andriyanto on May 27, 2017.
+After his first UFC run, Lapilus opted to try his hands at boxing, facing Heri Andriyanto on May 27, 2017.
 He won by unanimous decision.